-Teams will be 1 to 4 people.
-The event is open to pre-existing teams of friends, indie devs, students and we encourage individuals to sign-up and join/create new teams themselves.
+- Teams will be 1 to 4 people.
+The event is open to pre-existing teams of friends, indie devs, students and we encourage individuals to sign up and join/create new teams themselves.

 The jam will be judged continuously with Judges walking round throughout the entire competition, looking at and playing what people are making right from the start to the end.
 There will be no final presentation necessary as the judges will be following the games through development.

-Prize categories will include (TBC) – Best Game, Best Audio, Best Graphics, Best Gameplay, Best Tech Achievement, Innovation Award, Best Company Game, Best Student Game.
+Prize categories will include – Best Game, Best Audio, Best Graphics, Best Gameplay, Best Tech Achievement, Innovation Award, Best Company Game, Best Student Game.

 Complimentary food and drink will be provided for jammers across the entire weekend.
+You are welcome to bring additional snacks to keep you going in between meals, overnight or if you have special dietary requirements.

 Who are we?